On his way to becoming a highly respected television reporter, Ben Williams not only recorded history -- he made history.

 "He had a real sense of pride in doing well and seeing others come in," Rodgers said.
 "He was so happy to see others come through the door."

-Williams was at the front of covering major breaking news stories including the assassination of Robert F. Kennedy, the Black Panthers, the UC Free Speech Movement, the Patty Hearst kidnapping by a radical group and the attempted assassination of
+Williams was at the front of covering major breaking news stories including the assassination of Robert F. Kennedy, the Black Panthers, the UC Free Speech Movement, the Patty Hearst kidnapping by a radical group and the attempted assassination of then President Gerald Ford by Sara Jane Moore who remained in contact with Williams for years after.

 During the whirlwind of breaking news, Williams was calm, recalls Bruno Cohen then KPIX-TV executive news producer and later news director.